 May 31: Payment-in-full deadline for the High School Summer Music Academy.
 Payment may be completed through the registration portal linked above.

 May 31: Cancellation deadline for full refund of camp fees excluding a non-refundable $150 deposit.
 See refund policy below for more information regarding refunds and cancellation.

 June 1, 2023: Waitlist notification

 Refunds will be processed on the card used to make the payment through the registration portal.
 Prior to May 31, refund is in full excluding a non-refundable $50 deposit.
 No refunds will be issued for cancellations after May 31.

 The Piano Summer Music Academy is open to graduates of grades 8, 9, 10, 11 or 12.
 A maximum of 16 applicants will be accepted.
-Enrollment is granted on a first-come, first-served basis reserved with your registration and non-refundable $150 deposit as well as a recording of two contrasting pieces that demonstrates your best playing.
-Please see registration for specific information.
+Enrollment is granted on a first-come, first-served basis reserved with your registration and a non-refundable $150 deposit, as well as a recording of two contrasting pieces that demonstrates your best playing.
+Please see registration for more information.

-In the event enrollment is full, all subsequent registrants will be placed on a waitlist.
-If a spot becomes available, we will notify you of the opening no later than June 1, 2022.
+In the event enrollment is full, registrants will be placed on a waitlist.
+If a spot becomes available, we will notify you no later than June 1, 2023.

 For the High School Summer Music Academy, we’re pleased to offer scholarship assistance to help students of financial need.
-To be considered for scholarship assistance, please fill out the form below, including a brief essay telling us about yourself, your need for financial assistance, and how you could benefit from attendance at the High School Summer Music Academy.
-The completed form and essay are due March 1, and awardees will be notified by April 1.
-Financial need will be taken into account when reviewing applications, and scholarships will be awarded as funds allow.
+To be considered for scholarship assistance, please complete the form below, including a brief essay telling us about yourself, your need for financial assistance and how you could benefit from attendance at the High School Summer Music Academy.
+The completed form with essay is due March 1 and awardees will be notified by April 1.
+Financial need will be taken into account when reviewing applications and scholarships will be awarded as funds allow.